Arccotangent/numberrain/doc/scripting/README.md

 ### Known Issues

 - Setting precision not far above ~120 digits breaks it, throwing a memory allocation error (at least on my machine)
-- Currently no way to disable work being shown which can easily spam out the console (fix planned soon)